What Is Data-Driven HR?

 Learn more about how HRMS software can prove to be helpful in the manufacturing sector

-– A retail chain used data-driven techniques to optimize their hiring process.
+– A retail chain used data-driven techniques to optimize its hiring process.
 They used data to identify which sourcing channels were most effective at attracting suitable candidates for them.

 By focusing their efforts on these channels, they reduced both time-to-hire and cost-per-hire while still maintaining high standards for candidate quality.